 Can mental health challenges and faith co-exist?
-Join Sarah Kift, a member of the Sanctuary Mental Health Ministries team, as she interviews theologians, writers, leaders, and people living with mental health challenges.
-If you want inspiration, insight, and resources to equip your community to be a sanctuary for all people, at all stages of their mental wellness journeys, this is the podcast for you.
+Join our host Sarah Kift, as she interviews theologians, writers, leaders, and people living with mental health challenges.
+If you want inspiration, insight, and resources to equip your community to be a sanctuary for all people, at all stages of their mental health journeys, this is the podcast for you.

 Looking for information about Holy/Hurt: A Podcast Exploring Spiritual Trauma?
 Explore the podcast, sponsored by Sanctuary, on its website.
 Note: The views and opinions expressed in this podcast are those of the speakers and do not always represent the views of Sanctuary Mental Health Ministries.

 So often we wrestle with deep-seated questions of “Why me?
 What’s wrong with me?
 What am I being punished for?
 What did I do wrong?”
 The answer is nothing.

 Millions of Canadians—one in five, in fact—experience a mental health issue in their lifetime.
 And it’s not their fault.
 It’s just another part of existence that brings both suffering and insight; challenge and care, depending on the day.